How Much Does it Cost to Go to Iceland in 2023 (From the US)

 How Much I Spent on Activities in Iceland

-When I made the decision to rent a car, I also decided I wouldn’t do any paid tours.
-What’s the point in renting a car if you are going to pay someone else to carry you around, right?
-I already had an idea of what I wanted to see and do and I figured I could work it out, hit the highlights and save tours for the next time.
+When I made the decision to rent a car, I also decided I wouldn’t do any organized tours.
+What’s the point in renting a car if you’re going to pay someone else to take you?
+I already had an idea of the things I wanted to do and I figured I could just fit in what I could and save tours for the next time.

-Briefly, here’s what I did: drove the entire Golden Circle, with multiple stops.
-I also drove the southern portion of Highway 1 or the “Ring Road” to Jokulsarlon or the Glacier Lagoon and Diamond Beach.
-That’s about five hours one way from Reykjavik.
-I spent two half days exploring the Reykjanes Peninsula and I wandered around Reykjavik.
+I spent two different half days exploring the Reykjanes Peninsula and I wandered around Reykjavik.
 Everything I did was free and the only time I paid for parking was in Reykjavik.

 One thing I didn’t have a chance to do – that I really had planned on doing – was hot springs.
 I went to the Blue Lagoon on the first day but it was super crowded.
-Then I thought I would try some other hot springs or come back to the Blue Lagoon but it just never worked out.
+Then, I thought I would try some other hot springs or come back to the Blue Lagoon and it just never worked out.
 Next time.

 What I spent on activities in Iceland: